Types of organizational structures

 The typical org chart looks like a pyramid, your C-level executives at the top with lines stretching down to middle management and finally staff-level employees.

-But not every company functions along a hierarchical organizational structure.
+But not every company functions best with a hierarchical organizational structure.
 Many types of organizational charts exist because many types of organizational structures exist.

 Let’s go through the seven common types of org structures and reasons why you might consider each of them.